MintPixelsLol/gnomepaper/README.md

 Remove a wallpaper (needs sudo privileges)

 ## Install
-For you can only run the script with the `python` command.
+For now you can only run the script with the `python` command.
 ```
 python gnomepaper.py
 ```